KevinMass2018/LineServer/README.md

     	complete filename includes path, a string (default "test_file.txt") -p int
-    	port number, an integer (default 54321)
+    	port number, an integer (default 54321) -serverlogfile string
+    		 server log file name, a string (default "serverlogfile.txt")

-For example, if the server want to serving the file /users/peter/temp/file1.txt with the TCP port 12345, the running command is:
+For example, if the server want to serving the file /users/peter/temp/file1.txt with the TCP port 12345, and the log file in local directory as log.txt,  the running command is:
-    ./run.sh  -p=12345 -file="/users/peter/temp/file1.txt"
+    ./run.sh  -p=12345 -file="/users/peter/temp/file1.txt" -serverlogfile="log.txt"

 The design considerations: